 a profound commitment to the welfare and rights of the individual.

-The nomination packet is limited to 22 pages (including the cover letter) and must include a current résumé and at least three supporting letters.
+The nomination packet is limited to 22 pages (including nomination cover letter) and must include the nominee’s current résumé and at least three supporting letters.
 Cover letters should address all the award criteria, especially service performed outside of the normal course of the nominee’s duties.
 The selection committee is composed of faculty, staff, and students from all campuses and makes its collective decision based solely on the materials provided by the nominator.
 It is the nominator’s responsibility to ensure that these requirements are met.
 Self-nominations are not allowed.

 The award was first established at the University of Virginia in 1951 by the Robert Earll McConnell Foundation to honor teaching faculty who exemplified the humanistic ideals associated with the country’s third president.
 By 1962, six other institutions had established a Jefferson Award, including the University of Colorado.
 In 1980, the University added a student category, and in 1988, the staff category was approved.
 Funds for the awards are derived from earnings on an endowment provided by the McConnell Foundation and from a bequest by Harrison Blair, a University of Colorado alumnus.
-The Jefferson Award is one of the University’s highest honors.